jonaslenz/jonaslenz.github.io/SoilPulse_Core.md

 ## Purpose
 SoilPulse Core was developed to give a intial gues on the structure of a dataset (provided as file or by URL or DOI) and to assign relevant metadata.
-Therein SoilPulse Core makes use of the [frictionless table schema](https://specs.frictionlessdata.io/table-schema/) and [frictionless py](https://github.com/frictionlessdata/frictionless-py) to utilize those validation and transformation capabilities.
+Therein SoilPulse Core makes use of [frictionless](frictionless.html) to utilize those validation and transformation capabilities.

 ### Machine readability
 A convienient way is to document  data in a self defined structure (e.g. spreading values across an Excel sheet).